 Qapital

-Qapital is a free banking app for iOS and Android that helps people to automatically save for their goals by setting up rules that turn “everyday habits and guilty pleasures into opportunities to save – without even thinking about it“.
+Qapital is a banking app for iOS and Android that helps people to automatically save for their goals by setting up rules that turn “everyday habits and guilty pleasures into opportunities to save – without even thinking about it“.

 To sign up for Qapital you just download the app, create a profile and link it to your existing checking account.